View Count: 5825

 1. Friends and Family Members, More Often Than Not, Do Not Help You When Seeking a Job

-The issue with using friends to try to help you with your job search is that you never know your friends as well as you think.
-Almost instinctively, most people are competitive with one another.
+The issue with using friends to help you with your job search is that you never know your friends as well as you think.
+Almost instinctively, most people compete with one another.
 When dealing with people close to you, you will often agree with them just to avoid argument.
 In fact, if you spend more than a couple of hours with your family or a group of your friends, you will find this sort of thing occurring probably every few minutes throughout each conversation.
 Friends and family also often do their best to laugh extra hard at each other’s jokes and cover up their unpleasant qualities.
 Your friends and family will most often say they love your taste in music, your choice of clothing, your house or apartment, your writing, and most everything you take seriously.
 It’s possible your friends and family mean this.
 It’s also possible they don’t.

-The thought of asking a friend to help you with a job search with his employer is, in effect, an attempt to shield yourself from the harshness of the world.
+The thought of asking a friend to help you with a job search with his employer is an attempt to shield yourself from the harshness of the world.
 The same enthusiasm your friends and family have for you in the personal realm, you may imagine, will directly translate to an eagerness to help you find work with their organizations.
 I would offer at the outset that this is a possibility and you may not be wrong in thinking this.
 Notwithstanding, this is often not the case.

-Assuming your friend or family member does forward your résumé, be prepared for all sorts of brutally honest assessments of your character and talents that you personally may never have been aware of.
+Assuming your friend or family member forwards your résumé, be prepared for many brutally honest assessments of your character and talents that you personally may never have been aware of.
 Most friends speak about one another with other groups of friends when the other isn’t around.
 Not all of this conversation is pleasant.
 Do you have any idea what your friends are saying about you?
 I can almost guarantee you that some of it is negative.
 You probably don’t even know 10% of the negative things your friends and family say about you when you’re not around.
 I have a question for you: do you want any of this 90% of invisible negative information you aren’t aware of to be communicated to your potential employer?

 2. The Reasons Organizations Often Do Not Like to Hire Friends or Family Members of Their Employees